 Acute presentation due to significant hemorrhage is uncommon and tends to be seen in larger tumors (>1.5 cm) 5,6.

-Hemangioblastoma is actually a capillary hemangioma and, despite the name with the affix of "blastoma", it is a low grade (WHO grade I) lesion (note that the calvarial hemangioma is a cavernous hemangioma).
-The tumor is usually well circumscribed with a highly vascular mural nodule almost always abutting pial layer and a peripheral cyst which has similar contents as blood plasma.
+Hemangioblastoma is actually a capillary hemangioma and, despite the name with the suffix of "blastoma", it is a low grade (WHO grade 1) lesion.
+The tumor is usually well-circumscribed with a highly vascular mural nodule almost always abutting the pial layer and a peripheral cyst that has similar contents as blood plasma.
 Hence it is suggested that the cystic component most likely arises by exudation from the solid nodule vascular component 4,9.

 It has therefore also been suggested that resection of the cystic component need not be carried out.
 This has not been supported in a number of other studies however 8,9 (a similar discussion is present in the pilocytic astrocytoma literature).

-Microscopy reveals a very vascular tumor composed of thin-walled vessels with surrounding stroma of connective tissue and polygonal lipid-laden 'stromal cells' 4.
+Microscopy reveals a very vascular tumor composed of two components: neoplastic stromal cells and reactive vascular cells 10.
+The proportion of these two components is variable.
+A typical and characteristic finding is of thin-walled vessels with surrounding stroma of connective tissue and polygonal lipid-laden 'stromal cells' 4.

 - intracranial: 87-97% 4